What we do

-- If the grievance is still unresolved, contact the New Zealand Red Cross National Education and Training Centre, P O Box 217, Christchurch 8140, phone (03) 339 7111
+- If the grievance is still unresolved, contact the New Zealand Red Cross National Education and Training Centre, P O Box 217, Christchurch 8140, phone 0800 RED CROSS.

 We will reply in writing to written complaints within five working days of their receipt.
 In our letter we will propose what action could be taken to resolve the grievance.

-If at any time a student is dissatisfied with the grievance process they can apply to New Zealand Qualifications Authority (NZQA) for an independent assessment of the complaint.
+If at any time a student is dissatisfied with the grievance process they can apply to NZQA for an independent assessment of the complaint.